 The following programs have undergone internal evaluations or studies but are not listed by one of the national evidence-based/evidence-informed registries above.
-These programs contain specific objectives of current "best practice" research.12 Scientific research reveals that the elements of best practice may include whether the program:
+These programs contain specific objectives of current "best practice" research.
+Scientific research reveals that the elements of best practice may include whether the program:

 - Is grounded in theoretical framework

 - Contains multiple lessons with specific content over a period of years with multiple reviews with homework

 - Has appropriate training for instructors

 - Encourages community involvement

 - Addresses polyvictimization

 - Helps children identify safe adults

 - Helps adults build confidence in building safety

 - Addresses children with special needs

 - Contains an Internet safety component

 - Contains a body safety component

 - Can be tailored to community needs

-- Multidisciplinary (meets the core educational needs in environment)
+- Is multidisciplinary (meets the core educational needs in environment)

 - Teaches children that sexual abuse is not their fault

 - Addresses grooming behaviors

 - Is interactive

 - Addresses proper disclosure

 No program MUST include all of these features to be effective, as programs are targeted for different audiences.
 "Best practice" differs for programs targeted for children, parents, communities, and professionals, so the selection process must consider the purpose for each intervention in determining whether it follows best practices and fits the community needs.
 It is important to remember that many prevention programs have no evidence proving their effectiveness, and many are implemented without fidelity to models or quality control.
 Such programs can waste resources, or more importantly, cause actual harm.
 Some of the programs below are undergoing current review, which can be a prolonged and expensive process.
-This manual will be updated as that research becomes available.
+This manual is updated as that research becomes available.
 The programs are listed alphabetically.

-1. The Blue Bench (Formerly RAAP)
+1. The Blue Bench

 Susie Roman, MA, Director of Prevention and Education P.O.
+Box 18951

+Denver, CO 80218

+303-329-9922

+info@thebluebench.org https://thebluebench.org/prevent/our-programs/

-Box 18951 Denver, CO 80218 303-329-9922 info@thebluebench.org https://thebluebench.org/prevent/our-programs/https://thebluebench.org/prevent/our-programs/ https://thebidebench.org/prevent/our-programs/https://thebidebench.org/prevent/our-programs/ Counties Served: Denver Metro Description: The Blue Bench offers a number of scientifically-supported prevention programs and education workshops which are aligned with Colorado's Comprehensive Health Standards for grades 6-12: Keeping Kids Safe (for elementary students' parents, teachers, and other adults serving children and adolescents) is a two-hour workshop designed to empower participants with knowledge and strategies to proactively take steps to keep youth safe, have developmentally-appropriate discussions with youth about sexual violence, recognize red flags, and intervene when concerned about a child. • Let's Talk About it: Sexual Assault Prevention for Youth is designed for middle school students and delivered in a flexible five-hour format focusing on healthy relationships, boundaries, gender roles, consent, dynamics of sexual harassment and violence, and skill-building to become an active bystander.
+Counties Served: Denver Metro

+The Blue Bench offers a number of scientifically-supported prevention programs and education workshops which are aligned with Colorado's Comprehensive Health Standards for grades 6-12:

+• Keeping Kids Safe (for elementary students' parents, teachers, and other adults serving children and adolescents) is a two-hour workshop designed to empower participants with knowledge and strategies to proactively take steps to keep youth safe, have developmentally-appropriate discussions with youth about sexual violence, recognize red flags, and intervene when concerned about a child.

-12 National Center for Missing and Exploited Children's Guide for Choosing a Community-Based Safety Program (1999); Prevent Child Abuse America's State and Federal Legislative Efforts to Prevent Child Sexual Abuse: A Status Report (2015); Center for Disease Control's Sexual Violence: Prevention Strategies (2015), among other various studies.
+&lt;sup>12 National Center for Missing and Exploited Children's Guide for Choosing a Community-Based Safety Program (1999); Prevent Child Abuse America's State and Federal Legislative Efforts to Prevent Child Sexual Abuse: A Status Report (2015); Center for Disease Control's Sexual Violence: Prevention Strategies (2015), among other various studies.